hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-The owl sits on a pole, right next to a beached dinghy wreathed in creepers.
+The owl perches next to a beached dinghy wreathed in creepers.
 It pauses, head cocked, as if it has just heard a vole in the undergrowth.